kamclean/collaborator/vignettes/vignette_authors.md

 ### (3) Formatting

-Clear and consistant formatting of authorship lists allows the contributions and afficilations of each collaborator/author to be represented.
+Clear and consistent formatting of authorship lists allows the contributions and affiliations of each collaborator/author to be represented.
 Within `report_auth()`, names are usually separated by a comma (“,”), with groups separated by a semicolon (“;”).
 Furthermore the name of groups are separated by round brackets (“()”).
 However, there is